uggedal/playbooks/README.md

 * qemuservers
 * nfsservers

-Lastly client roles can be enabled through these groups:
+Different client roles can be enabled through these groups:

 * ansibleclients
 * tarsnapclients
 * ircclients
 * nfsclients

+Lastly you can setup a development environment with this group:

+* developmentenvironments

 The `servers` and `laptops` groups are used to differentiate behavior within some roles: